-On November 22, 2021, the Company announced that it entered into a definitive option agreement with Newmont Canada FN Holdings ULC ("Newmont FN") and Miramar Northern Mining Ltd. ("MNML"), both wholly owned subsidiaries of Newmont Corporation ("Newmont"), which grants Gold Terra the option, upon meeting certain minimum requirements, to purchase MNML from Newmont FN, which includes 100% of all the assets, mineral leases, Crown mineral claims and surface rights comprising the former Con mine, as well as the areas immediately adjacent to the former Con mine (the "Con Mine Option Property").
+On November 22, 2021, the Company announced that it entered into a definitive option agreement (the "Con Mine Option Agreement") with Newmont Canada FN Holdings ULC ("Newmont FN") and Miramar Northern Mining Ltd. ("MNML"), both wholly owned subsidiaries of Newmont, which grants Gold Terra the option, upon meeting certain minimum requirements, to purchase MNML from Newmont FN, which includes 100% of all the assets, mineral leases, Crown mineral claims and surface rights comprising the former Con mine, as well as the areas immediately adjacent to the former Con mine.
 This option agreement replaced and superseded the initial exploration agreement dated September 4, 2020 (as announced by the Company on September 8, 2020) and allowed Gold Terra to fully explore 100% of the Campbell Shear structure at the former Con mine and south of it.

-Con Mine Option Property highlights:
+Con Mine Option Agreement Highlights:

-- The initial exploration agreement has been replaced and superseded by the option agreement to include all (100%) of MNML and the Con mine property. - Gold Terra has agreed to incur a minimum of \$8 million in exploration expenditures over a period of four years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra and Newmont agreed that Gold Terra spent approximately \$3.2 million in exploration expenditures to October 31, 2021. - Gold Terra has also agreed to: - Complete a prefeasibility study (PFS) with a minimum of 1.5 million ounces in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time of closing.
+- The initial exploration agreement with Newmont announced on September 8, 2020 has been replaced and superseded by the option agreement to include all (100%) of MNML and the Con Mine property. - Gold Terra has agreed to incur a minimum of \$8 million in exploration expenditures over a period of four years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra and Newmont agreed that Gold Terra spent approximately \$3.2 million in exploration expenditures to October 31, 2021. - Gold Terra has also agreed to: - Complete a prefeasibility study (PFS) with a minimum of 1.5 million ounces in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time of closing.